avaframe/AvaFrame/docs/moduleIn3Utils.rst

 To run
 ------

-Following this steps, you can generate an avalanche test case including a DEM and a simple realease area.
+Following these steps, you can generate an avalanche test case including a DEM and a simple realease area.

 * copy ``generateTopoCfg`` and  ``getReleaseAreaCfg`` to ``local_generateTopoCfg.ini`` and ``local_getReleaseAreaCfg.ini`` and set desired parameter values (if not, the default values are used)